Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 ![2FA Code](/_books/esp-config/security/images/2fa.png)

 ## Settings
-Enabling 2FA is done in Advanced System Settings.
+2FA Timeouts are set in Advanced System Settings.

 ::: tip
 To access any of the settings described in this document, open [Configuration](/esp-config/getting-started/using-configuration) and search by part or all of the setting name